Robert MacHardy: Verse

 Machardy's compositions often incorporated Scottish folklore, melodies and instruments, such as bagpipes.
 He was an outspoken advocate for the recognition and funding of native Scottish music and musicians over the more fashionable European influences of the time.

-Legacy and Rediscovery
+Rediscovery

 Although largely forgotten after his death, interest in Machardy's work was revived in 2022 with the publication of Strathaven's Russian Princess by amateur historian Bob Currie.
 This coincided with efforts to restore Hartwood Hospital's paupers' cemetery, where Felice was buried.
 The couple's dramatic story has since been incorporated into a creative project entitled In the Hartwood, which began as part of the Scottish Storytelling Festival 2023.

 In 2024, three of Machardy's compositions—Song of the Sea (1879), The Soldiers (1879), and What Is There In That Beaming Eye?
 (1876)—were rediscovered and performed for the first time in over a century by Scottish soprano Monica McGhee and pianist Geoffrey Tanti at the Henderson Theatre in Shotts.